jrab89/number_theory_talk/slides.md

 ???
 Hi fellow Chicago Rubyists!
 Today I'm here to talk to you about Number Theory.
-Mostly because I think its an interesting and also really important topic, that people who write code for a living mostly don't seem to care of know much about.
+Mostly because I think its an interesting topic and also a really important topic, one that people who write code for a living mostly don't seem to care or know much about.
 So before I get into this stuff, I'm curious, does anyone know how this image might be relevant?

 ---